Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 The Future State

 Future state discussions revolve around the ideal outcome.
-This involves understanding what the prospect’s company would look like if they solve the problem, as well as understanding why it is important to them.
-The goal is to paint a vivid picture of your customer’s ideal situation.
+This involves understanding what the prospect’s company would look like if they solve the problem, and why it matters.

 The Gap